Haqdad-Khan/ibm-mern-stack-dev/README.md

 # IBM MERN Stack Developer Specialization

-Welcome to the official repository for my **IBM MERN Stack Developer Specialization** certification.
+Welcome to the official repository for my [IBM MERN Stack Developer Specialization](https://www.coursera.org/professional-certificates/ibm-full-stack-javascript-developer) certification from <a href="https://coursera.org" target="_blank">Coursera</a>.
 This repository will document my entire journey through the specialization, including the course outlines, certificates, and the featured projects I create throughout the program.

 ## Overview